rjsduf0503/GeonYeol.Ryu/README.md

 ### Hi everyone!

   + I'm a student at CNU CSE
-  + currently intersted in web programming
+  + currently interested in react
-  + studying database
+  + will study backend